 Second time I made it I halved the chili amount, still too spicy.
 Then I reduced it further, added more paprika, mm just about right.
 It’s something about the flour thickening that’s so comforting.
 I loved it, so now I have definitely found the perfect enchilada sauce if all you have is spicy chilis.

-Enchiladas can be filled with whatever you please really, it’s very tasty with chicken and salsa verde too, or just beans, or like this one, minced beef and beans enchiladas.
+Enchiladas can be filled with whatever you please really, it’s very tasty with chicken and salsa verde too, or just beans, or like this one, beans and ground beef enchiladas.
+But I think these easy beef enchiladas may be the best out there!

 Heat oil in a skillet over medium high heat.
-Brown the minced beef, add in chopped onion and the seasoning.
+Brown the minced beef, about 4-5 minutes (5).
+Then add in chopped onion and the seasoning (6).
 Continue to brown until the fat has evaporated.
 Set aside.

-Bake in the oven at 200C (400F) for 10-15 minutes.
+Bake for 10-15 minutes.
 Since everything really is done, all we want to is for the cheese to melt and incorporate the flavors a little.
 So 10-15 minutes is enough.
-Serve this delicious cheesy beef and beans enchiladas with some chopped cilantro, a fresh salad, sour cream, and this amazing spicy guacamole!
+Serve this delicious cheesy beef and beans enchiladas with some chopped cilantro (or spring onion if you’re in the soapy cilantro club), a fresh salad, sour cream, and this amazing spicy guacamole!

 It’s a very easy dinner, but filled with delicious, comforting Mexican flavors.
 Perfect to serve on a Cinco de Mayo party!